drewf24/world-airbnb/data-analysis/data-analysis.md

-We are assuming that the data we have for Airbnbs in New York City represents the population given that a) there are 48,895 observations and b) we concsulted Dr. Tackett and she thinks that the data was most likely web scapped from the Airbnb website.
+We are assuming that the data we have for Airbnbs in New York City represents the population given that a) there are 48,895 observations and b) we consulted Dr. Tackett and she thinks that the data was most likely web scapped from the Airbnb website.

-Therefore, in order to perform analysis, we used created a sample set called abnb\_sample of 4000 randomly selected observations.
+Therefore, in order to perform analysis, we created a sample set called abnb\_sample of 4000 randomly selected observations.

 ``` r
 set.seed(111519)